dgoldstein1/graphApi/README.md

 `GRAPH_SAVE_PATH`  | Name of file to load in and save graph.
 Relative path from root directory.
 `SHORTEST_PATH_TIMEOUT` | Maximum time allowed in finding shortest path between two nodes.

 As a docker container, there is a cron job which saves the graph on an interval.
-This is configured by the environment variable `GRAPH_SAVE_INTERVAL`.
+This is configured by the environment variable `GRAPH_SAVE_INTERVAL`. `GRAPH_DATA_PATH` is where the data should be mounted.
+Defaults to `/data`.

 ## Code Formatting